 like sadness, depression, anxiety, anger, fear, etc. It can also impair motivation and impede progress toward goals.
 Of course, there are exceptions by which some experience increased motivation due to negative self-talk, but these individuals are usually in the minority.”

-Why You Need to Stop Negative Self-Talking Now?
+Why do You Need to Stop Negative Self-Talking Now?

 “I am not worthy anymore.”